Conserving T-matrix theory of superconductivity: Eliminated self-interactions

 where $D$ is a bosonic interaction line with interaction vertices included.
-The prime on sum denotes that it runs over fermionic Matsubara frequencies.
-We follow the sign convention of Ref.~\cite{AGD63} Sec.
-14.2. with $D$ going to the interaction potential in the non-retarded limit.
+The sum runs over momenta and fermionic Matsubara frequencies.
+We follow the sign convention of \olcite{AGD63} section 14.2. with $D$ becoming the interaction potential in the non-retarded limit.
+The triplet T-matrix ${\mathcal{T}}_{\uparrow\uparrow}$ is analogous, with both Green functions dressed

-The set of equations (\ref{Gq})-(\ref{Tq}) is closed.
-For the sake of simplicity, we write only equations for a selected spin orientation, the complementary equations are obtained by flipping all spins, $\uparrow\longleftrightarrow\downarrow$.
-These equations do not have diagrammatic representation in the strict sense.
-This is because the Feynman diagrammatic rules are based on unrestricted sums over states.